Effect of weed on sex

 4. Enhancing Sensations: The calming effects of CBD have been shown to help relax both the mind and body, allowing for greater sensation recall throughout the entire experience.

-Research Findings on Marijuana Use Before Sex
+Research Findings on Marijuana Use and User Experience

 Research suggests that consuming cannabis prior to engaging in sexual activities can have various effects on the user’s experience.
 In fact, one study found that marijuana use before sex increased the likelihood of more sexual pleasure and satisfaction.